AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 1. If no SaaS projects exist, click **Create Project**.
 Then in the **Project** field, enter a name for your SaaS project.

+>[!NOTE]
+>
+>To avoid confusion, do not use a specific Commerce Service as the name for your project, for example *Live Search*, *Product Recommendations*, or *Data Connection*.
+Unless your license has been provisioned for multiple SaaS projects, you can use the same SaaS project for multiple services.

 1. Select the **Data Space** to use for the current configuration of your [!DNL Commerce] store.

 >[!NOTE]